ChristofferNissen/helmper/README.md

 _DISCLAIMER: helmper is in beta, so stuff may change._

-`helmper` is a go program that reads Helm Charts from remote OCI registries and pushes the charts container images to your registries.
+`helmper` is a go program that reads Helm Charts from remote OCI registries and pushes the charts container images to your registries, with optional OS level vulnerability patching.

 `helmper` is built with [Helm](<https://github.com/helm/helm>), [Oras](<https://github.com/oras-project/oras-go>), [Trivy](https://github.com/aquasecurity/trivy), [Copacetic](https://github.com/project-copacetic/copacetic) ([Buildkitd](https://github.com/moby/buildkitd)) and [Cosign](https://github.com/sigstore/cosign).

 Helmper connects via gRPC to Trivy and Buildkit so you can run `helmper` without root privileges whereever you want.

 `helmper` demonstrates exceptional proficiency in operating within controlled environments that might require Change Management and/or air-gapped networks.
 This expertise is particularly beneficial in industries subject to stringent regulations, such as Medical and Banking.
 This is due to `helmper` ensures binary reproducibility of Helm Charts by storing all necessary artifacts in your registries.

+`helmper` provides an interface to reduce the maintenance burden associated with managing a large collection of Helm Charts by:

+- automatically detecting all enabled container images in charts
+- providing an easy way to stay up to date on new chart releases
+- providing option to only import new images, or all images
+- enabling quick patching(and re-patching) of all images
+- enabling signing of images was an integrated part of the process
+- providing a mechanism to check requirements/dependencies before deploying charts with fx GitOps

 ### how?